Quicksilver (Marvel Comics): Fictional character biography

 The character reappears in the title The Avengers, and advises the team that Wanda has been kidnapped and taken to another dimension by the warlord Arkon.
 After Wanda is rescued, Pietro and his sister rejoin the team.
 During one mission Quicksilver is wounded by a Sentinel and is found by Crystal, a member of the Inhumans.
 Crystal nurses Pietro back to health, and the pair are eventually married.
 Pietro and Wanda also meet Robert Frank—formerly World War II hero, the Whizzer—who was present at Mount Wundagore (the birthplace of the siblings) with his wife at the time of their birth.
 Frank briefly joins the Avengers, believing Pietro and Wanda to be his children.
 The Scarlet Witch also becomes romantically involved with her Avengers teammate, the Android Vision.
 Although Pietro initially disapproves, he eventually gives his blessing to their marriage.

 Quicksilver features with the Inhumans and Fantastic Four against the villain Sphinx, and the siblings' origin is explored in the title Avengers when a Romani man by the name Django Maximoff, (who is soon revealed to be their biological father), kidnaps Pietro and Wanda and returns to Mount Wundagore in the country of Transia, where they were born.
 After a battle with the Avengers against the Elder God Chthon, the siblings learn from Bova, one of the New Men created by the High Evolutionary, that they are the children of Maximoff, and not Robert Frank.
 Quicksilver then returns to Attilan (city of the Inhumans) and is revealed to have had a daughter (Luna) with Crystal.

 During the limited series Vision and the Scarlet Witch, Magneto forces Bova to reveal the truth about his missing children, who are revealed to be Pietro and Wanda.
 After their mother Magda dies in childbirth, the children are given by the High Evolutionary to Django Maximoff to raise as his own.
 Pietro and Wanda reject Magneto when told.
 His marriage to Crystal is also strained when she has an affair.
-Maximus the Mad uses technology to cause Quicksilver to become psychotic.
+Maximus uses technology to cause Quicksilver to become psychotic.
 This drove him to frame the Avengers for treason as his perceptions are twisted to perceive them as having 'betrayed' him, forcing them to escape the government-sponsored Freedom Force, and then deal with Quicksilver's new 'team' of LMD-based duplicates of the Zodiac, until the Vision convinces Pietro to stand down by showing him images of his newborn nephews.